Canon de 75 modèle 1897: Development

 The only major design difference between the 57 and 75 that would emerge was the recoil system.
-But even before the 57 entered testing, in 1890 General Mathieu, Director of Artillery at the Ministry of War, had been informed that Konrad Haussner, a German engineer working at the Ingolstadt arsenal, had patented an oil-and-compressed-air long-recoil system.
+But, in 1890, even before the 57 entered testing, General Mathieu, Director of Artillery at the Ministry of War, had been informed that Konrad Haussner, a German engineer working at the Ingolstadt arsenal, had patented an oil-and-compressed-air long-recoil system.
 They also learned that Krupp was considering introducing the system after testing it.
-Krupp would later reject Haussner's invention, due to insoluble technical problems caused by hydraulic fluid leakage.
+Krupp would later reject Haussner's invention, due to unsolvable technical problems caused by hydraulic fluid leakage.

-In 1891 Haussner sold his patents to a firm named Gruson, which searched for potential buyers.
+In 1891, Haussner sold his patents to a firm named Gruson, which searched for potential buyers.
 After reviewing the blueprints in February 1892, the French artillery engineers advised that a gun should be produced without purchasing the Haussner invention.
 Accordingly, General Mathieu turned to Lt.
 Colonel Joseph-Albert Deport, at the time the Director of the Atelier de Construction de Puteaux (APX), and asked him whether he could construct a gun on the general principle of the Haussner long-cylinder recoil without infringing the existing patents.
 After it was judged possible, a formal request was sent out on 13 July 1892.

 It took five more years under the overall leadership of Mathieu's successor, General Deloye, to perfect and finally adopt in March 1898 an improved and final version of the Deport 75 mm long-recoil field gun.
 Various deceptions, some of them linked to the Dreyfus Case which erupted in 1894, had been implemented by Deloye and French counter-intelligence to distract German espionage.

 The final experimental version of Deport's 75 mm field gun was tested during the summer of 1894 and judged very promising.
 Extensive trials, however, revealed that it was still prone to hydraulic fluid leakage from the long-recoil mechanism.
 The Deport 75 was returned to Puteaux arsenal for further improvements.
 Hydraulic fluid leakage was typical of this experimental phase of artillery development during the 1890s, as Haussner and Krupp had previously experienced.